HEALTHCARE COST & UTILIZATION PROJECT

 • What are the State Inpatient Databases (SID)?

-The SID are a set of all-payer inpatient care databases from participating HCUP Partners that capture hospital inpatient stays in a given State.
+The SID are set of all-payer inpatient care databases from participating HCUP Partners that capture hospital inpatient stays in a given State.
 They contain the universe of inpatient discharge abstracts in participating States that are translated into a uniform format to facilitate multi-state comparisons and analyses.
 The SID contain a core set of clinical and nonclinical information on all patients, regardless of expected payer.

 Together, the SID encompass about 97 percent of all U.S. community hospital discharges.